giantswarm/docs/src/content/guides/fine-tuning-upgrade-distruption-on-aws/index.md

 ```

-Set value to `0.10` to roll maximum of 10% of nodes per single batch.
+In this other example, we set value to `0.10` to roll a maximum of 10% of nodes per single batch.

 ```yaml